ietf-ccamp-wg/draft-ietf-ccamp-actn-poi-pluggable-usecases-gaps/draft-ietf-ccamp-actn-poi-pluggable-usecases-gaps.md

 This section provides a set of packet over optical network scenarios, starting with the most common ones.

+Throughout the document the term "IP link" refers to a layer 3 link that connects two layer-3 capable devices.
+It is common that the layer 3 link is supported over Ethernet as layer 2.

 ## Scenario A - High capacity point to point connection over dedicated direct fiber

 As depicted in {{figure-topo1}}, this scenario considers a point-to-point optical service over a short distance (e.g., up to 100 km) using dedicated fiber.